Waratah West

 Educational outcomes in Waratah West fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's educational profile is notable regionally, with university qualification rates of 27.4% among residents aged 15+, surpassing the Rest of NSW average of 21.3%.
-Bachelor degrees are most prevalent at 18.7%, followed by postgraduate qualifications (6.7%) and graduate diplomas (2.0%).
-Vocational credentials are also prominent, with 30.5% of residents aged 15+ holding such qualifications – advanced diplomas account for 8.6% while certificates make up 21.9%.
+The area's educational profile is notable regionally, with university qualification rates at 27.4% among residents aged 15+, surpassing the Rest of NSW average of 21.3%.
+Bachelor degrees are most common at 18.7%, followed by postgraduate qualifications (6.7%) and graduate diplomas (2.0%).
+Vocational credentials are also prevalent, with 30.5% of residents aged 15+ holding such qualifications – advanced diplomas at 8.6% and certificates at 21.9%.

 Educational participation is high, with 34.1% of residents currently enrolled in formal education.
 This includes 15.7% in tertiary education, 6.2% in primary education, and 5.4% pursuing secondary education.